 Following the rest, the dough will transform and become remarkably easy to roll out.
 Shape the bagels like this, slicing off approximately 140g strips of dough, rolling them into snakes on an unfloured counter, then wrapping them around your hand and rolling firmly against the counter to seal.
 Place shaped bagels on a baking sheet covered with parchment paper and lightly misted with oil; I get 12 bagels per sheet.

 Rest bagels, covered, at room temperature, until they float when dropped into a bowl of water.
-This is highly dependent on your kitchen's temperature conditions, but I find it usually takes about an hour.
+How long this takes is highly dependent on your kitchen's temperature conditions, but I find it usually takes about an hour, and they should look kind of like this.
 Transfer to the fridge to rest overnight.

-The next day, ideally around 16 hours later, get your oven as hot as possible, soak your bagel boards, boil water (then reduce to a simmer), and remove the bagels from the fridge.
-Add a big spoonful of malt syrup (or molasses, or honey, or whatever) to your boiling liquid.
-Simmer bagels 10-15 seconds per side.
-Once they come out of the boiling liquid, arrange them face-down on the bagel boards.
+The next day, 16 to 24 hours later, get your oven as hot as possible, soak your bagel boards, boil water, and remove the bagels from the fridge.
+Add a big spoonful of malt syrup (or molasses, or honey, or whatever) to the liquid, keeping it at a gentle, rolling boil.
+Boil bagels 10-15 seconds per side.
+Once they come out of the bath, arrange them face-down on the bagel boards.

 Place boards directly on the pizza stone and allow to bake for 5 minutes.
 After 5 minutes, flip the boards so the bagels have direct contact with the stone and are now facing upwards.
 Bake another 5-10 minutes until desired doneness is reached; remove from oven, and rest bagels on cooling racks for at least 15 minutes.

 Now, some notes on why I do what I do.
 There are a number of things that differentiate this recipe from most widely-available bagel recipes.
 Namely, the dough is very low hydration, the boiling time is much lower than the 1-2 minutes I usually see recommended, and I've included sugar and oil.
 I'll discuss these in order.